richlamdev/aws-dependabot-slack-team-reporter/README.md

 Optionally, monitor the CloudFormation stack in the AWS Management Console.
 When the stack is complete, you can find the Lambda function ARN in the Outputs section.
+Verify the environment variable, the Lambda role, and Eventbridge schedule and test the lambda.
+Check the CloudWatch logs for errors and verify any updates to the Slack channels.

 ---